Bill Roberts (footballer, born 1908): Career

 Bill Roberts was born in Bargoed and began his footballing career in the Army.
 He signed briefly for Tottenham Hotspur in 1932.
 Bob Hewison signed tough tackling Roberts in September 1933 for Bristol City.
 Bill Roberts followed Ernie Brinton to Newport County in July 1938.
-Roberts was captured by the Germans in France during the Second World War.
+Roberts was captured by the Germans in France whiles serving during the Second World War.
 Later Bill Roberts was landlord of the "Elm Tree" pub in Bishopsworth, Bristol then worked locally for HM Customs & Excise.
 He died in Bristol, aged 67.